EthanGilles/nvim/README.md

 ![Greeting Page](https://github.com/EthanGilles/EthanGilles/blob/main/nvim-pics/greeting.png)

 ### Conquer of Completion
-CoC is used to for auto completion.
+CoC is used for auto completion.
 It has compatability with UltiSnips so you can get snippets and reccomendations from the language server you choose to download.
 It also provides other auto complete functionality.